Real-Dev-Squad/tiny-site-frontend/README.md

 ## Prerequisites

 Before you begin, ensure that you have the following installed on your system:
+- [Volta](https://docs.volta.sh/guide/getting-started): Volta is used for Node.js and Yarn version management.
 - [Yarn](https://yarnpkg.com/getting-started/install): Yarn is used for package management.

 ## Setup Instructions